I have an uncomfortable vagina now?

 Pelvic Organ Prolapse

-If the pressure gets super intense, you might have what is known as Organ Prolapse(POP) where your organs drop down from their usual position.
+If the pressure gets super intense, you might have what is known as Organ Prolapse(POP), where your organs drop down from their usual position into an area where it’s not meant to be found.

 This sounds really dramatic—but while it can be painful and cause other symptoms like incontinence, it is treatable.